dchorazkiewicz/Physics-Lectures/labs/lab_0/Problem_lab_0.md

 What is the shape of the plot?
 What describes the parametric function?
 Can you tell what kind of physical process is described by the function?

+## Problem 4

+Use ChatGPT to solve couple examples you did using WolframAlpha.